diadem-platform/diadem-docs/docs/source/science/calculators/morphology.rst

 Implemented Scientific Methods
 ------------------------------

-The following scientific methods are implemented in the Calculator "**morphology**":
+The following scientific methods are implemented in the **Nanomatch Morphology Calculator**:

 Molecular Structure Optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~